AlexanderYovzhenko/nodejs2021Q4-service/README.md

 in your browser OpenAPI documentation by typing http://localhost:4000/doc/.
 For more information about OpenAPI/Swagger please visit https://swagger.io/.

+## Description
+To check the logging level in the .env file there is a LEVEL_LOG variable with a value from 0 to 4, where 0(errors) is the highest priority and 4(all logs) is the least.
+To check for uncaughtException and unhandledRejection events, insert into file app.ts: throw Error ('Oops!') and Promise.reject (Error ('Oops!')) after initializing Fastify and calling errorsHandler().

 ## Testing

 After application running open new terminal and enter: